rosehanuy/nonnative-tree-species-nyc/README.md

 ### Methods

-I trained a series of random forest models to classify forested pixels as either native or nonnative, using individual native species as the native category.
+I trained a series of random forest models using the `ranger` and `caret` R packages to classify forested pixels as either native or nonnative, using individual native species as the native category.
 Next, I trained a model that used all 43 different native species in the dataset as the native category.
 My code for this process can be found [here](./R/train_random_forest_models.Rmd)

 To train each model, data were split into training (70%) and testing (30%) subsets.
 Each model was trained and tested using 10-fold cross-validation.
 Resampling was conducted within cross-validation using either up-sampling or down-sampling to try and mitigate class imbalance in the training data.